 by Howard Kahane

 “Optimism gave the progressives a soft and shallow concept of human nature.
 With the aggressive and sinister impulses eliminated from the equation, the problem of social change assumed too simple a form.
-The corruptions of power—the desire to exercise it, the desire to increase it, the desire for prostration before it—had no place in the progressive calculations.
-As a result, progressivism became politically inadequate: it could neither persuade nor control the emotions of man.
-And it became intellectually inadequate: it could not anticipate nor explain the tragic movements of history in the twentieth century.
-Ideologies which exploited the darker passions captured men by appeals unknown to the armory of progressivism.” —Arthur Schlessinger, Jr.
+The corruptions of power—the desire to exercise it, the desire to increase it, the desire for prostration before it—had no place in the progressive calculations.” —Arthur Schlessinger, Jr.

 Combine David Buss with Edmund Phelps, and this is what you get, a book headed for oblivion.

-Howard Kahane calls humans grudging reciprocators, which does not mean that all humans are grudging reciprocators.
-Dozens of other types exist, including oblivious non-reciprocators (heiresses floating on a guru enlightened plane); and angry non-reciprocators (Eleanor Burkett).
-Reciprocation, altruism or self-interest can all be good depending on the situation.
-For example, self-interest to obtain sufficient food, altruism to provide it, and reciprocation to obtain or provide it can all be good.
-Misplaced altruists (anyone donating to televangelists) and well-placed altruists (Jane Russell finding homes for orphans) both exist.
+Howard Kahane calls humans grudging reciprocators, which means other types exist, including oblivious non-reciprocators (heiresses floating on a guru enlightened plane); and angry non-reciprocators (Eleanor Burkett).
+Reciprocation, altruism, and self-interest can all be good depending on situations.
+Misplaced unethical altruists (anyone donating to televangelists) and well-placed altruists (Jane Russell finding homes for orphans) both exist.

 Primarily a book on economic ethics, Kahane’s ideas on cooperation and competition may unsettle tender hearts.

-Kahane is not from the school that collapses ethics into etiquette.
 Contract Ethics argues for a better retributive economic system.
-Fair remuneration for those who contribute goods of great social value, despite the fact they are accorded low value by powerful interests, is more than a matter of compassion, but justice.
-Kahane finds fault with distributive economic systems, left wing and right wing alike.
-The strengths of Contract Ethics include insights on cooperation, competition and group dynamics as well as its emphasis on meritarianism and reciprocation, honesty and trustworthiness.
+Fair remuneration for those who contribute goods of great ethical value, despite the fact they are accorded low value by current powerful interests, is more than a matter of compassion, but justice.
+Kahane finds fault with distributive economic systems, left wing and right alike.
+The strengths of Contract Ethics include insights on cooperation, competition, and group dynamics as well as its emphasis on meritarianism and reciprocation, honesty and trustworthiness.

 Kahane defines restitution as remunerating in proportion to the wrong done.
 Restitution is proper when a harm done is accidental or motives are difficult to determine.
 Retribution, he writes, makes wrong doers pay restitution and gives them an additional punishment as a deterrent.
 Otherwise, crime pays.
-Citizens often suppress the desire for retribution to present a nice, socially “correct” image--or out of fear or laziness.
+Citizens often suppress the desire for retribution to present a nice image.
+Or out of fear or laziness.

 Kahane argues all general types of arousal are sometimes beneficial—including retribution—and sometimes they ain’t.
 The claim that retribution is always bad because retribution is troglodytic in origin is an irrelevant appeal to tradition.

-Revenge, however, is the random inflicting of harm for harms received, regardless whether the targets deserve harm.
+Revenge is the random inflicting of harm for harms received, regardless whether the targets deserve harm.
 Revenge leads to disasters.
-James Peterson notes elsewhere that random revenge is indistinguishable from random violence.
+James Peterson notes that random revenge is indistinguishable from random violence.
 In addition to teaching the proper uses of well-placed compassion, we should teach the proper uses of indignation, restitution, and retribution.

 Kahane suggests we should be careful which friends and enemies we choose.
 The lower the competition among friends, and the greater the sacrifices made by all to each other, the greater the trust and friendliness among friends.
 As individuals are added to a circle of friends, the more friendships go wrong.
-Some individuals see the presence of friendliness as an opportunity to take advantage of other individuals, often adopting a nice persona while taking advantage.
+Some individuals see the presence of friendliness as an opportunity to take advantage, often adopting a nice persona while taking advantage.

 Numerous problems result when humans form groups.
 First, the tragedy of commons: The selfishness of some individuals destroys a shared resource for other individuals.
-Second, sometimes greater contributors receive less, lesser contributors receive far more.
-(Producers of human capital get taken advantage of by those who do not.)
+Second, sometimes greater contributors receive less, lesser contributors receive more.
+Producers of human capital get taken advantage of by those who do not.
 Third, rhetoric opposite reality: Altruistic rhetoric hiding corruption, incompetence or ruthlessness.
 Fourth, selfish defection: Failure to reciprocate benefits received.
 Fifth, groupthink: Social pressure to think like other group members.
-Sixth, too much loyalty: Individuals assist group even when harm to self or others or both is greater.
+Sixth, too much loyalty: Individuals assist group even when harms to self or others or both are greater.
 (Example: Failure to whistle blow.)
-Seventh, naive selflessness: Dedication to a harmful cause.
+Seventh, naive selflessness: Dedication to harmful causes.